freddy36/check_mk_extensions/bird/README.md

 ]
 ```

-To enable the "Time since last state change" graph for protocols, ``timeformat route iso long;`` must be added to your bird config.
+To enable the "Time since last state change" graph for protocols, ``timeformat protocol iso long;`` must be added to your bird config.

 Finaly just re-inventorize your hosts.